Calga Aboriginal Cultural Landscape: Heritage listing

 Historic archaeological investigations have focused mostly on the high sandstone ridgelines, revealing a significant concentration of rock engravings along these high points.
 The motifs of this engraved art are directly linked with Dreaming stories and belief systems which are commonly held across south eastern Australia, particularly concerning creation beings or culture heroes Baiame, Bootha and Daramulan.

 Within the women's ceremonial area on the northern ridge, the engraving of the female figure is of state heritage significance.
 Its state heritage significance is established through its larger than life size, detailing and association with the large emu and footprint engravings which indicate that it is a depiction of ancestral creation deity Bootha, the wife of Baiame.
-The motif and detailing of this engraving relates to ceremonial practise and cannot be made public due to gendered cultural sensitivities.
+The motif and detailing of this engraving relates to ceremonial practice and cannot be made public due to gendered cultural sensitivities.
 The adjacent engraving of a footprint is identified to have been made by Baiame and the engraved emu figure is recognised as Daramulan by its large size and detailing.
 The location of these engravings on a secluded platform and their proximity to ceremonial stone arrangements also contributes to the aesthetic state heritage significance of the site.

 There is a heavy concentration of motifs related to Daramulan in the eastern portion of the site of state heritage significance.
 The profile emu with a three-toed foot and large protruding chest is interpreted as Daramulan in emu form. tTe prostrate male human figure shown pointing west with a small bandicoot alongside is interpreted as a "guide" pointing the way to men's ceremonial grounds further along the songline.
 The one-legged human figure is interpreted as Daramulan using his bullroarer to call the mothers to bring their sons to him to be initiated and learn the Law that Bootha had given him.

-In addition to rock art, the landscape is heavily inscribed with other culturally symbolic markers including water sources, significance trees and vegetation, stone arrangements, pigment art, etc. Whilst individually significant, when read together these markers communicate complex messages about cultural practise including (but not limited to) ritualised movement through country, the transmission of cultural knowledge, use of trade routes and practise of ceremony.
+In addition to rock art, the landscape is heavily inscribed with other culturally symbolic markers including water sources, significance trees and vegetation, stone arrangements, pigment art, etc. Whilst individually significant, when read together these markers communicate complex messages about cultural practice including (but not limited to) ritualised movement through country, the transmission of cultural knowledge, use of trade routes and practice of ceremony.
 The visual, spatial and symbolic links between these sites are substantially intact.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Calga Aboriginal Cultural Landscape is of exceptional state social significance to Aboriginal people, particularly the Darkinjung and Guringai peoples, for whom it is imbued with social, cultural and spiritual meaning.